polyphony-chat/docs/docs/Protocol Specifications/core.md

 Fig. 5: Sequence diagram depicting a successful migration of Alice A's account to Alice B's account, where Server A is unreachable or uncooperative.

-!!! question "If the old home server is not needed for the migration, why try to contact it in the first place?"
+!!! question "If the old home server is not needed to migrate, why try to contact it in the first place?"

     It is generally preferrable to have the old home server cooperate with the migration, as it allows for a more seamless migration.
 A cooperative homeserver will be able to provide the new